cdapio/hydrator-plugins/transform-plugins/README.rst

   Parses an input field into a CSV Record.
 Support multi-line parsing into CSV Record.
   Different formats of CSV record can be generated using this plugin.
 Following are different CSV record types that are supported by this plugin: DEFAULT, EXCEL, MYSQL, RFC4180 and TDF.
+:Configuration:
+  **Format** Specifies the format of CSV Record to be generated.
+  **Field** Specifies the input field that should be parsed as CSV Record **Schema** Specifies the output schema of CSV Record.

 CSV Formatter
 -------------